 Our pre-production team has evolved from being dozens of volunteers into a more condensed, part-paid team.
 They are:

-Directors: Marina Blake (Creative Director), Joey Valiunas (Operations Director & Head of Production), India Crawford (Executive Director & Arts Producer), Jerome Toole & Isabel Adomakoh Young (non-executive); Music Programme Manager: Tilly Verrells; Communications Manager: Amelia Sharp; Operations Manager: Charlie Hearn; Technical Production Co-Ordinator: Stella Kailides; Art Director: Lily Bonesso; Associate Programmers: Bridget Minamore; Julia Brow, Jasper Morvaridi, Carmel Macaree, Sarah Wilson; Creative Production Manager: Olivia Skalkos; In-House Design Manager: Sacha Molyneux; Site Manager: Matt Corless; Arts Engagement Officer: Cathy Van Hear; Visual Arts Media Officer: Ana Coelho, Head of Visual Identity: Josie Tucker; Volunteers Manager: Tomo Armstead; Bars Manager: Otis Houston, Kiosk Manager: Ellie Domoney.
+Directors: Marina Blake (Creative Director), Joey Valiunas (Operations Director), India Crawford (Executive Director & Arts Producer), Jerome Toole & Isabel Adomakoh Young (non-executive); Music Programme Manager: Tilly Verrells; Communications Manager: Amelia Sharp; Operations Manager: Shaan Ebanks; Production Manager: Edd Lewington, Technical Production Co-Ordinator: Stella Kailides; Art Director: Lily Bonesso; Associate Programmers: Bridget Minamore, Sarah Vowden, Jasper Morvaridi, Carmel Macaree; Creative Production Manager: Olivia Skalkos; In-House Design Manager: Sacha Molyneux; Site Manager: Matt Corless; Arts Engagement Officer: Cathy Van Hear; Head of Visual Identity: Josie Tucker; Volunteers Manager: Tomo Armstead; Bars Manager: Otis Houston, Kiosk Manager: Ellie Domoney.

 Community – we aim to build communities of friends, collaborators and like-minded people in all that we do, always looking to forge meaningful connections between people that have long term social and creative value.